INATrace/fe/README.md

 ## Contribution

 Project INATrace welcomes contribution from everyone.
-See CONTRIBUTING.md for help getting started.
+See CONTRIBUTING.md for help to get started.

 ## License